henriquepcm/henriquepcmdotcom-typescript-version/README.md

 ## Description

-A paginated, responsive, mobile-first professional website built with TypeScript/React and Tailwind CSS.
+A paginated, responsive, mobile-first professional website built with TypeScript, React, and Tailwind CSS.
+Unit and integration tests are done with Jest and React Testing Library.
 This project features a clean, uncluttered interface and a slide-in menu that appears upon clicking the burger icon.

 ## Screenshot